wardfranssen/text-to-commit-history/README.md

 ## Files

 - `src/main.py`: Main script to run the project.
-- `static/letters.json`: JSON file containing the letter mappings, you can fully customize the letters in this file, but make sure that each letter has 7 columns.
+- `static/characters.json`: JSON file containing the characters mappings, you can fully customize the characters in this file, but make sure that each letter has 7 columns.
 - `static/...vincent-van-git.config.json`: These can be imported to https://vincent-van-git.netlify.app/ to visualize the letters in a commit history.